We Tested More than 50 Free Security Tools so You can Use Them for Your Online Protection

 Some tools that will come in handy:

-- AdBlock – you’ll get rid of annoying ads, but you’ll also reduce your chances of ending up with a ransomware infection from malvertising.
+- AdBlock – you’ll get rid of annoying ads, but you’ll also reduce your chances of ending up with spreading ransomware from malvertising.

 - NoScript – add-on for Firefox that allows plugins to be executed only by trusted web sites of your choice.